aayushai/jio-brain-os/README.md

 # jio-brain-os

-### This is the project I contributed to during my internship at Jio Platforms.
+### This is the project in which I contributed during my internship at Jio Platforms.